Lesson 1.3: BNF Syntax and Parser Generation

 Location(1,1,1,23)

-This error is saying that kast was unable to parse this program because it is ambiguous.
-K's just-in-time parser is a GLL parser, which means it can handle the full generality of context-free grammars, including those grammars which are ambiguous.
+The error is saying that kast was unable to parse the program because it is ambiguous.
+K's just-in-time parser is a GLL (generalized left-to-right, leftmost derivation) parser, which means it can handle the full generality of context-free grammars, including those grammars which are ambiguous.
 An ambiguous grammar is one where the same string can be parsed as multiple distinct ASTs.
-In this example, it can't decide whether it should be parsed as (true && false) || false or as true && (false || false).
-As a result, it reports the error to the user.
+In this example, it can't decide whether it should be parsed as (true && false) || false (Fig. 3-A) or as true && (false || false) (Fig. 3-B).

 Brackets